mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/DM-QUICK-REFERENCE.md

 **Political Balance:** □Thaldros □Aethoria □Balanced □Chaos

-### The Sundering Investigation
+### The Worldrend Investigation

-**Clues About Original Sundering:** ___/15
+**Clues About Original Worldrend:** ___/15

 - □ It was not natural
 - □ Weapon of mass destruction existed
 - □ Cover-up by current rulers
 - □ Could happen again
-- □ Gods were involved in First Sundering
+- □ Gods were involved in First Worldrend
 - □ World is still breaking
 - □ Bloodlines matter
 - □ Choice: Save world or get justice?
 - □ Royal family knows truth
 - □ Blackwoods were framed
-- □ Someone activated it deliberately 40 years ago
+- □ Someone activated it deliberately over a century ago
 - □ Other continents may exist
 - □ Can be prevented this time
 - □ True villains still alive (or descendants)